How Long Are Hard Hats Good For UK Citizens?

 Type #2

-These types of hard hats are meant to reduce the impact force resulting from a blow to the top as well as the side of the head.
+These hard hats are meant to reduce the impact force from a blow to the top and side of the head.

 Classes of Hard Hats

-The following are the available three classes of hard hats designed to protect the head against shock from impacts.
+The following are the three classes of hard hats designed to protect the head against shock from impact.

 Class G (General) Helmets